 Prison Fellowship volunteers across the U.S.

 Prison Fellowship staff and volunteers are in hundreds of correctional facilities each day sharing the Gospel, spreading hope, and teaching life-changing classes.
-Through our evangelism events, we introduce incarcerated men and women to a new future in Christ and nurture their spiritual growth with Bible studies, discipleship courses, and seminary-level classes.
-We also offer a holistic set of life-skill classes, mentorship opportunities, and reentry programs to prepare prisoners to be leaders in their communities—whether inside or outside of prison.
+We introduce incarcerated men and women to a new future in Christ and nurture their spiritual growth with Bible studies and discipleship courses.
+Prison Fellowship is dramatically expanding its ministry to women—the fastest-growing prison population—with events, resources, and intensive programs tailored to their specific needs.
 As a result, we are seeing prisoners use their sentences as a time to grow, change, and find a new, positive life path with Prison Fellowship staff and volunteers as their guide.

 EMPOWERING GREAT WARDENS